electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

 }-->
 ```

-### `_call` Props
+### Internal Props

+Some props with leading `_` may be used to control the template engine.
+These are supported:

+- `_call="function_name"` - Tells the template engine what function from a token module to call.

-If your token loads a custom processor module, then you can use a `_call` prop to specify the name of a function from that module to call.
+  - Expect your token loads a custom processor module that instead of exporting a setup funtion, exports an object with setup functions.
+  - The `_call` prop specifies the name of a function from that module to call.

 For example: